vijiekambaram/ADFETLWorkshop/README.md

 Create a simple pipeline to read the file from Windows local folder and load into Azure SQL DB after performing following validations

 1. Get the number of files count in Current/Process Folder.
 If Count <> 1 which means no file or more than one file present, send email notification.

-2. Check File's last modified timestamp, if month >9 a.Validate filename of Current/Process File b.Load the file into Azure SQL DB c.Take a backup in Azure Blob d.Delete the File from FTP Folder
+2. Check File's last modified timestamp, if month >9
+- Validate filename of Current/Process File
+- Load the file into Azure SQL DB
+- Take a backup in Azure Blob
+- Delete the File from FTP Folder

 April 2020